VibhourSharma/ecommerce-interests/README.md

 ## Project Overview

 Welcome to my GitHub repository!
-Here, I've taken on roc8's moonshot test, using React and Tailwind CSS, crafting a user-centric application with several key features:
+Here, I've taken the challenge, using React and Tailwind CSS, crafting a user-centric application with several key features:

 ## Features:
 - **User Authentication**: